aleng1/GitPeek/README.md

 ## Features

 - Fetches recent public activity of a GitHub user.
-- Displays activity in a clean, readable format.
+- Displays activity in a clean, readable, tabular format.
+- Provides clickable links for each activity to view it directly on GitHub.
 - Simple and easy to use CLI.
 - Written in Python with no external libraries for fetching data.